Attribution is required when using geoBoundaries.

 fill = "Country",

-title = "Map of India & Pakistan",
+title = "Map of India and Pakistan",

-subtitle = "Note overlapping in Kashmir region",
+subtitle = "Note the overlap in the Kashmir region",

 caption = "Source: www.geoboundaries.org"